Welcome to the Easy MTD help.

 Accessing

-All agent functionality appears on the Agents page which is accessed by clicking the Agents option on the Options menu, or the Agents link on the Welcome page or the Options page.
+All agent functionality appears on the Agents page (see figure below) which is accessed by clicking the Agents option on the Options menu, or the Agents link in the Welcome section or the Options section.

 HMRC Guidance